MelissaAlasalmi/Exam_prep/README.md

 ## Lvl05:

 ### ft_itoa_base
-Works the same way as ft_itoa, but it also takes "base" as a paramater, allowing you to carry out the conversion for any base.
+Works the same way as ft_itoa, but it also takes "base" as a parameter, allowing you to carry out the conversion for any base.